mubarizf/.NetMvc/Error Catching/Readme.txt

-This is an easy way to catch errors and register an error, show the error page
+This is an easy way to catch errors and logging error, show the error page

 1.add 'Application_Error' to method your Global.asax file.
 2.add new controller for example ErrorPageController (P.S: you can also use your any existing controller)